 After you earn your master’s and/or doctoral degree, you will need to earn your license to practice in your state of residence.
 You must pass the Examination for Professional Practice in Psychology, and have the appropriate number of clinical internship hours that your state requires.
 You can learn about your state’s licensure requirements at the Association of State and Provincial Psychology Boards.

 As far as your bachelor’s degree, some schools recommend that you earn a bachelor’s in psychology as a good background for a career in clinical psychology.
-But you also can earn a degree in another liberal arts field that may be suitable for getting into a master’s in clinical psychology program.
+But you also opt for a degree in another liberal arts field that may be suitable for getting into a master’s in clinical psychology program.

-Earning a master’s and/or a doctoral degree in clinical psychology is often a path to an exciting and rewarding career, where you can both help people to deal with their mental health problems, and earn a good salary.
+Earning a master’s and/or a doctoral degree in clinical psychology is often a path to a rewarding career, where you can both help people to deal with their mental health problems, and earn a good salary.

-There will be plenty of demand for all types of psychologists in the next decade, with the Bureau of Labor Statistics stating that demand in the field will rise by 19% by 2024.
-This level of job demand is quite high, and is being driven by more people having access to mental health coverage on their health insurance.
+There will be steady demand for all types of psychologists in the next decade, with the Bureau of Labor Statistics stating that the number of jobs in the field will rise by three percent in the ten years leading up to 2029.
+This level of job growth is consistent with the average, and is being driven by more people having access to mental health coverage on their health insurance.

-The median wage for all clinical psychologists is $70,580, so there is a good wage to be earned in this field as well.
+The median wage for all clinical psychologists is $79,820.
 Remember that you will probably need to earn your Ph.D. or Psy.D. degree eventually to earn the maximum salary.
 You also do need to have your doctoral degree to practice independently.

 Clinical Psychology Online Programs